The French Roulette Layout

 Inside Bets

-Inside bets are made on the inner section of the layout where all roulette numbers are listed.
-You pick either a single number or a combination of two to six numbers.
+Inside bets are placed on the inner section of the layout, where all roulette numbers are displayed.
+You may choose a single number or a combination of two to six numbers.

 Outside Bets

-Outside bets are extremely popular among French roulette rookies, mainly due to their simplicity and higher odds of winning.
-The chips for outside bets are posted outside the main betting area with the numbers.
-The group comprises bets on the numbers’ characteristics, the dozens, and the columns.
+Outside bets are very popular among French roulette beginners, mainly because of their simplicity and higher odds of winning.
+Chips for these wagers are placed outside the main betting area that contains the numbers.
+The group includes bets based on the numbers’ characteristics, the dozens, and the columns.

-• Douzaine (dozen bets) – the player picks one of the three dozens, Premier Douzaine or 12P (1 through 12), Moyenne Douzaine or 12M (13 through 24) or Derniere Douzaine or 12D (25 through 36).
-The zero is not included in any of the dozens.
+• Douzaine (dozen bets) – the player chooses one of the three dozens: Premier Douzaine or 12P (1 through 12), Moyenne Douzaine or 12M (13 through 24), or Derniere Douzaine or 12D (25 through 36).
+Zero is not included in any dozen.
 The bet pays 2 to 1.

-• Colonne (column bets) – you choose one of the three columns of non-consecutive numbers for a payout of 2 to 1.
+• Colonne (column bets) – you select one of the three columns of non-consecutive numbers for a payout of 2 to 1.

-• Rouge et Noir (red or black) – the player is betting that the ball will land on their selected color.
+• Rouge et Noir (red or black) – the player wagers that the ball will land on a chosen color.
 All bets on red or black lose when the ball lands on zero.
 If you win, the dealer pays you at even odds (1 to 1).

-• Pair et Impair (even or odd) – the player picks numbers on the basis of parity.
+• Pair et Impair (even or odd) – the player picks numbers based on parity.
 If any number of the selected parity hits, the player wins even money.
-You lose if zero hits or if the ball lands on a number with the opposite parity to the one you have chosen.
+You lose if zero hits or if the ball lands on a number with the opposite parity.

-• Passe et Manque (high or low) – a bet on low (1 to 18) or high numbers (19 to 36).
-The payout is 1 to 1.
-It loses after a spin of the single zero.
+• Passe et Manque (high or low) – a bet on low (1 to 18) or high (19 to 36) numbers.
+The payout is 1 to 1, and the bet loses after a spin of the single zero.

 The “French” Bets

-Once you gain enough experience with the main bets in French roulette, you can start incorporating more advanced wagers into your gameplay.
-Seasoned roulette players know them as call or announced bets.
-Others refer to them as the “French” bets.
+Once you gain enough experience with the main bets in French roulette, you can begin incorporating more advanced wagers into your gameplay.
+Seasoned roulette players know them as call or announced bets, while others simply refer to them as “French” bets.

-Instead of betting on the numbers the way they appear on the layout, you stake money on groups of numbers as they appear on the wheel.
-These bets usually require you to spread your betting action with multiple chips to cover all numbers from a wheel section on the layout.
-Here are the four most popular call bets explained in brief:
+Instead of betting on numbers as they appear on the layout, you stake money on groups of numbers as they appear on the wheel.
+These wagers usually require multiple chips to cover every number in a given wheel section on the layout.
+Below are the five most popular call bets explained briefly:

-• Tiers du Cylinder (One-third of the Wheel) includes all numbers sitting on the opposite side of the single zero, namely numbers 27 through 33.
-This is a six-chip bet placed on the splits of the included numbers.
-It pays 17 to 1.
+• Tiers du Cylinder (One-third of the Wheel) includes all numbers situated on the side of the wheel opposite the single zero, namely numbers 27 through 33.
+This six-chip bet is placed on the splits of the included numbers and pays 17 to 1.

-• Voisins du Zero (Neighbors of Zero) covers a group of 17 numbers that surround the zero, i.e. 22 through 25.
-The bet requires nine chips posted on five splits, one corner, and the 0, 2, and 3.
-The payout varies depending on what bet you win with.
+• Voisins du Zero (Neighbors of Zero) covers a group of 17 numbers that surround the zero, i.e., 22 through 25.
+The bet requires nine chips placed on five splits, one corner, and the 0, 2, and 3.
+The payout varies depending on which bet wins.

-• Les Orphelins (the Orphans) features 8 numbers positioned in the two smaller wheel sections between the Voisins and the Tiers.
-It is placed as four splits and one straight up bet.
-You win 17 to 1 with a split and 35 to 1 with the straight bet.
+• Les Orphelins (The Orphans) features eight numbers located in the two smaller wheel sections between the Voisins and the Tiers.
+It is placed as four splits and one straight-up bet.
+You win 17 to 1 with a split and 35 to 1 with the straight-up bet.

-• Jeu Zero (Zero Game) is a miniature of the Voisins bet.
-It comprises two numbers to the right of the zero (32 and 15), the four numbers on its left (26, 3, 35, and 12), and the zero itself.
-It is posted as three splits and a straight up bet on number 26.
+• Jeu Zero (Zero Game) is a mini version of the Voisins bet.
+It comprises two numbers to the right of zero (32 and 15), the four numbers on its left (26, 3, 35, and 12), and the zero itself.
+It is placed as three splits and a straight-up bet on number 26.

-• Finales (Finals) are bets made on all the numbers that end in the same digit (eg. 4, 14, 24, 34 and 9, 19, 29).
+• Finales (Finals) are bets placed on all numbers that end in the same digit (e.g., 4, 14, 24, 34, and 9, 19, 29).
 The player needs either four or three chips to make this wager.
-There are two types in this category.
-With Finales en Plein, you post the chips straight up on individual numbers.
-With Finales en Cheval, the chips are posted on splits of numbers like 1/4, 11/14, 21/24, and 31/34.
-This bet is not made on a wheel segment.
+There are two types in this category: with Finales en Plein, you place chips straight up on individual numbers, while with Finales en Cheval, the chips are placed on splits such as 1/4, 11/14, 21/24, and 31/34.
+This bet is not tied to a specific wheel segment.

 The “French” Rules – A Second Chance for Even-Money Bettors

 One of the biggest differences between French and European roulette is that the former gives even-odds bettors a second chance when the ball settles in the green pocket.
-Ordinarily, bets on color, parity, and range lose when the ball ends up on the single zero.
-This is not the case at the French tables where two exclusive rules are in place – La Partage and En Prison.
+Ordinarily, bets on color, parity, and range lose when the ball lands on the single zero.
+This is not the case at French tables, where two exclusive rules apply: La Partage and En Prison.

 blank En Prison rule